How to find broken links in Selenium

 Use the following steps to identify broken links in Selenium

-- Send HTTP request for each link
+- Send HTTP request for the link

-- Verify the HTTP response code
+- Verify the HTTP response code for the link

 - Repeat the process for all links captured with the first step